ryan-david8/boolean-modelling-efflux-grns/README.md

 | ... | ... | ... | ... |
 | 0 | 0 | ... | 0 |

-<br/>If no row information is supplied below the column headers, all possible global states (2^M, with M = number of elements in regulatory architecture) are simulated.
+If no row information is supplied below the column headers, all possible global states (2^M, with M = number of elements in regulatory architecture) are simulated.

 2) Regulatory architecture (node-node) [filename format: <motif>-regulation-nodes.csv]:<br/>
 |start node|end node|regulation|
 | --- | --- | --- |